anselm/blox/IDEAS.md

 		this would purely be nice for document level scripting, it makes it simpler to say "thing.do_something"

+# - small but curious bug with camera declaring blox.mesh - study?

+# - could shorten the name to the various BehaviorAction* utilities... and also maybe not pollute Blox namespace so much

+# - change behaviorwalk to use new impulse method and remove impulse hacks from behavioraction

 # - kinematic motion model improvements

 	- tends to keep sliding sideways; i really want something that feels more precise for the pov movement; like set destination